Roster Changes Announced for 2023 Bell AHL All-Star Classic

 - Roster Changes Announced for 2023 Bell AHL All-Star Classic - AHL

-- Toronto Marlies Visit Manitoba Moose in First of Two Straight Games - Toronto Marlies

-- Utica Comets and Turning Stone Resort Casino to Host Knockout Poker Tournament - Utica Comets

-- Wolf Pack Open Weekend Back-To-Back with Trip to Providence - Hartford Wolf Pack
+- Wolf Pack Continue Homestand with Visit from Bruins - Hartford Wolf Pack

-- Belleville Sens Sign Goaltender Luke Peressini to Professional Tryout Offer - Belleville Senators
+- First-Period Meltdown Sinks Eagles in 5-2 Loss to Ontario - Colorado Eagles

-- Grand Rapids Sends McGrath, Worrad to Toledo - Grand Rapids Griffins
+- Elmer Soderblom and Jakub Vrana Lift Grand Rapids to a 2-1 Win - Grand Rapids Griffins

-- New York Rangers Reassign G Olof Lindbom to Wolf Pack from ECHL Jacksonville - Hartford Wolf Pack

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.